 - Power Strip and Surge protector - With everyone at the network party requiring at least two power plugs, always make sure to bring a power strip or surge protector.
 If you have extras also bring those, you may save someone else's day.

-- Headphones - Make sure you bring a good pair of headphones as nobody likes to hear dozens of other computers with their speakers playing.
+- Headphones - Make sure you bring a good pair of headphones as nobody likes to hear other computers with their speakers playing.
 Another thing to consider is that sound can often give away your position or strategy if other players can hear it.

-- Network shares - If you have a home network and have any network shares or anything shared out that you might not want shared, make sure to close the shares.
+- Network shares - If you have a home network and have any network shares or anything shared out you might not want shared, make sure to close the shares.
 Additionally, make sure you are not granting full access to your share unless you also want people to send you files.

 Hosting a LAN party

-Tip: It is a good idea to request a reply for anyone planning and not planning on attending to get an idea of how many people to expect.
+You should request a reply for anyone planning and not planning on attending to get an idea of how many people to expect.
 Also, let others know if they can invite their friends if you need more people.